jonlpersson/ed-latimore/site/_drafts/7-ways-to-improve-numeracy-skills.md

 If you’re wondering how to make the general comparison of the size of fractions, there are two rules:

 1. First, compare the numerator to the denominator.
 The larger the gap between the two, the smaller the fraction.
 This is obvious in the second example.
 The gap between 5 and 7 is 2.
 The gap between 16 and 37 is 21.
 2. Second, if the gap is the same, look at which fraction has the bigger numbers.
 That is the larger fraction.
 This is obvious in the first example.
 The gap between 7 and 8 is the same as the gap between 9 and 10 (1).
 Following the first rule, see that both fractions have the same difference between the numerator and denominator.
 Now we check down to this rule.
-We see that 9/10 are bigger numbers than 7/8, and 9/10 is bigger.
+We see that 9 and 10 are bigger numbers than 7 and 8.
+9/10 is the bigger fraction.

 ## Learn geometry